-Being a responsible business is a critical component of how we work at Ashtead.
-Our operational mantra of delivering availability, reliability and ease is backed up by taking responsibility in everything we do.
-Prioritising responsibility day-to-day delivers the trust that makes our business function - trust that the equipment we provide will arrive on time, trust that it will do what we say it will, trust that it will be well maintained to make sure it works and trust that it is compliant with all health and safety requirements.
-And then, delivering all of that every time a customer makes a new order or a new customer hears we are worth trying out.
+We take great pride in being a responsible business at Ashtead.
+We are often a crucial part of local communities and being able to operate responsibly within those, as well as giving back to them, is an important part of who we are.
+Our operational mantra of delivering Availability, Reliability and Ease is backed up by taking responsibility in everything we do.
+Being a responsible business helps deliver the trust that makes our business function - trust that the equipment we provide will arrive on time, trust that it will do what we say it will, trust that it will be well maintained to make sure it works and trust that it is compliant with all health and safety requirements.

 Prioritising responsibility in a broader context means we seek, through our sustainable business model, to improve the lives of our customers, employees, investors and the communities where we live and work.
 Being active, engaged members of the communities where we operate is enormously important to our staff.
 Our customers trust us to provide better service than our competitors.
 Our employees trust us to help keep them safe and reward them well for their efforts.
 Investors trust us to deliver good returns throughout the economic cycle.